jamilurrahman12/proxmox/README.md

 Before you can create or run virtual machines, your computer’s processor must have hardware virtualization enabled.
 This allows VMware to run multiple virtual systems efficiently on your computer.

     1. Restart Your Computer
-    2. Enter BIOS/UEFI Setup: As soon as your computer starts (before Windows or macOS logo appears), press one of the following keys repeatedly:
+    2. Enter BIOS/UEFI Setup: As soon as your computer starts (before Windows logo appear), press one of the following keys repeatedly:
        * Dell / ASUS / Lenovo / Acer: F2
        * HP: Esc or F10
        * MSI / Gigabyte: Del